-There’s always the confusion as to how you can tell the type of rodent you have in your house, yard or shed.
+There’s always confusion as to how you can tell the type of rodent you have in your house, yard or shed.
 Without spotting either, telling the difference between mice and rat droppings is simple.
-Mouse droppings are smaller than a grain of rice, while rats are larger, almost the size of beans or larger.
-Identifying mice poop for those of cockroaches can also be difficult.
+Mouse droppings are smaller than a grain of rice, while rat poop is larger, almost the size of beans or larger.
+Identifying mice poop for those of cockroaches can also be difficult and it is better to call rodent removal service when you notice any kind of droppings.
 For the latter, however, they tend to be more seed-shaped, and roaches tend to smear the droppings on the surfaces.

 The colour also varies.
 A mouse has brown droppings while a rat’s will be black at first but grey when left out of a while.
 You can also use droppings to classify the type of rat in your home.
 If it is three-quarters of an inch in size, then it is likely a brown rat.
 If it half an inch and rounded at the edges and sausage-shaped then you have a black or roof rat in your home.

 While the variations explained so far enough for identification, the other way to tell if you have a mouse or rat in your home is the quality.
 A rat typically produces 40 to 50 pallets in a day, while a mouse will do a lot more, anywhere from 70 to 150 pallets on any given day.
 It is perhaps an indication of how well they are feeding, something that should be a point of concern.

 The animals themselves also look different; when you make a sighting, you’ll be able to tell them apart.
 A mouse is smaller, with delicate feet and ears that are relatively large for its head.
 On the other hand, rats have larger bodies and a thicker tail, and their ears are smaller compared to the size of their heads.